 Landlords often request references from your previous landlord to ensure you have a good history of paying rent.
 They may also ask for personal references from a friend or family member to learn about your trustworthiness as well.

 Chances are, if you are going to an alternative lender, you may not have a great credit score or a long history of income.
-Although alternative lenders are known for working with those factors (at the price of a higher interest rate!), they still will want to verify your character to ensure you pay back their loan.
+Although alternative lenders are known for working with those factors (at the price of a higher interest rate!).
+They still will want to verify your character to ensure you pay back their loan.

 Although banks don’t always ask for a personal reference, they sometimes may ask for one to supplement your application for a loan.
-Typically, personal references are most often requested by banks or other financial institutions during the mortgage application process.
+Typically, personal references are requested by banks or other financial institutions during the mortgage application process.

-Why Do Lenders Ask For a Personal Reference?
+Why Do Lenders Ask For A Personal Reference?

 Lenders need to verify that the information and image you are presenting to them is accurate.
 Your word is not sufficient in assuring them of this accuracy.
 Let’s look at a couple of more specific reasons why lenders ask for personal references: